-Over a period of time on multiple repetition you will learn the art of cutting your grocery bill without any budget.
-This will then become natural to you like going to home on autopilot, until then you need to have budget.
+Over a period of time on multiple repetitions, you will learn the art of cutting your grocery bill without any budget.
+This will then become natural to you like going home on autopilot until then you need to have a budget.

 Procrastinate to Follow Budget

-How many times have you found excuses instead of committing to the budget? excuses like date is not right, waiting for round number of a month to start or your salary date?
+How many times have you found excuses instead of committing to the budget? excuses like the date are not right, waiting for the round number of a month to start or your salary date?
 Where in you could find no better date than an odd day of a financial month to practise and make it a habit for the coming month.

 No matter what you choose in life, time will always do its job.
 The more time you spend at procrastinating, the less you will have to shape your future for healthy financial retirement.

 So next time you find yourself procrastinating from your goals, ask yourself